Donna Frye

-Donna Frye (born January 20, 1952) is an American politician from San Diego.
-She was born in Pennsylvania and is one of three children.
-Frye was a member of the San Diego City Council, representing District 6 and a two-time candidate for mayor of San Diego.
-In July 2013 Frye was among the first to call on then-San Diego Democratic Mayor Bob Filner to resign over accusations of sexual harassment and assault.
+Donna Frye (born January 20, 1952) is an American politician who served as a member of the San Diego City Council from 2001 to 2010, representing District 6.
+A member of the Democratic Party, she was twice an unsuccessful candidate for mayor of San Diego and was among the first to call on then-San Diego Mayor Bob Filner to resign over accusations of sexual harassment and assault.

 Early life

 Frye was born in 1952 in Pennsylvania, the second of three children.
 Her family moved to San Diego when her father took a civilian job with the Navy.

 After a failed first marriage in late 1979, Frye had problems with alcohol abuse.
 That changed within months of meeting her current husband Skip Frye at a Mexican restaurant in December 1980, and Frye stopped drinking in early 1981.
 In 1988, they opened a custom-made surfboard shop in Pacific Beach and they married in 1990.